Crookwell railway line: History

 The Crookwell district north of Goulburn is rich and productive agricultural land, with a high annual rainfall.
 A railway to Crookwell was proposed as early as 1857, but it was not until the late 1870s and early 1880s that formal submissions were made by local residents and landowners to the Commissioner for Railways.
 Various routes and proposals were considered, including the option of a tramway as a feeder to the Main South railway.
 From 1884, public meetings were held and deputations were made, with a survey of the proposed route taking place, but not until 1899 did the NSW Parliament finally pass a Bill for the construction of the Crookwell line.

 The major engineering feature was a heavy (and expensive) steel lattice bridge over the Wollondilly River to the north of Goulburn.
 The line then passed through rolling hills to the town of Crookwell, and was opened in 1902.
 A platform was provided at Argyle, near the Goulburn Training Centre (now the Goulburn Correctional Centre), and stations were built at Kenmore, Norwood, The Forest, Woodhouselee, Roslyn, McAlister and Crookwell, with sidings at each of these locations.
 Several intermediate sidings were provided for stock loading and similar activities.

-In 1913, there was a proposal to extend the branch line further north west to Cowra.
-With the advent of the great war, the proposal didn't move forward.
+In 1913, there was a proposal to extend the branch line further northwest to Cowra.
+With the advent of World War I, the proposal didn't move forward.